This guide will walk you through deploying the Proxus stack locally and connecting a simulated device to witness real-time data flow.

 Admin - Password: (Leave blank)

 Proxus requires a license to activate gateways.
-You can request a free demo license at proxus.io/demo.
+You can request a free demo license at proxus.io/contact.

 Connecting a Simulator